EDUCBA Logo

 Stock Futures Trading (Long Synthetic Future)

-This strategy is also used when one if stock futures trading are bullish on the market and not sure about the volatility.
+This strategy is also used when the stock futures trading is bullish on the market and unsure about the volatility.
 You can trade into this position from a long call or short put position initially to capture the mood of the markets and profit every step of the way.

 Strategy #3: Short Synthetic Futures Trading